Learn-Build-Teach/deals-for-devs/README.md

 ![CleanShot 2024-05-08 at 09 18 14](https://github.com/Learn-Build-Teach/deals-for-devs/assets/5391915/32641b1f-fb10-4da4-b462-20c90bb8e077)

 ### Connect Project To Xata Using the Xata CLI

+In this project, we'll be connecting to our db in two different ways: using Prisma ORM and the Xata client SDK.
+All standard CRUD (Create, read, update, and delete) db interactions will be run through Prisma.
+We'll use the Xata client to take advantage of Xata specific features like search and file uploads.

-Lastly, you'll need to generate the Xata configuration and typings in your project.
+You'll need to generate the Xata configuration and typings in your project.
 To do this, you'll use the Xata CLI.
 This should have been installed during the `npm install`.
 If you have issues, you can manually install like so:

 ```bash
 npm install @xata.io/cli